jerome-trc/biomorph/README.md

 - The main mod, under `/biomorph`.
 - A compatibility layer for Corruption Cards, adding bespoke gameplay integration, under `/ccards`.
+- A compatibility layer for the DoomRL Arsenal Monster Pack, under `/drlmonsters`.
 - Blender files used to generate sprites.
 - A compatibility patch to prevent crashes on WADs which would otherwise override the player class, such as Valiant.